viamrobotics/docs/docs/how-tos/train-deploy-ml.md

 {{< expand "Want to add images to a dataset programmatically?
 Click here." >}}

-You can also add all data with a certain label to a dataset using the [`viam dataset data add` command](/cli/#dataset) or the [Data Client API](/appendix/apis/data-client/#addtagstobinarydatabyfilter):
+You can also add all images with a certain label to a dataset using the [`viam dataset data add` command](/cli/#dataset) or the [Data Client API](/appendix/apis/data-client/#addtagstobinarydatabyfilter):

 {{< tabs >}}
 {{% tab name="CLI" %}}